 - a.
 The overall condition of the structure appeared satisfactory. - b.
 The creek channel upstream of the culvert, as well as the upstream and downstream ends of the culvert, was repaired and restored with new natural boulder riprap along each side of the creek in 2014.
-These repairs are in good condition. - c.
-New galvanized guard rails have been installed on each side of the road.
+Some of the riprap on the downstream end appears to have been moved by the flow, but overall these repairs are in good condition. - c.
+Some brush has been cleared on the upstream side.
+There are still additional small trees growing near the upstream and downstream ends of the culvert that should be removed.